 Jasmines grow more rapidly in good soil and bloom more profusely in sunny sites, but all adapt well to less-than-perfect conditions.
 When plants become tangled or untidy, cut them back heavily just before spring growth begins.
 Pinch and prune as needed throughout the year to control growth.

 For information about star jasmine (not a true jasmine), see Trachelospermum jasminoides.Jasminum nudiflorum

-From China.
-If unsupported, this deciduous, vining shrub reaches 4 ft. or higher and 7 ft. wide; if trained on a trellis or wall, can grow to 15 ft.
-Slender, willowy green stems stand out in winter landscape.
+Deciduous vining shrub from China.
+If unsupported, this shrub reaches 4 ft. or higher and 7 ft. wide; if trained on a trellis or wall, it can grow to 15 ft.
+Slender, willowy green stems stand out in a winter landscape.
 Unscented, bright yellow, 1-in. flowers appear in winter or early spring, before handsome, glossy green, three-leafleted leaves unfurl.
 Best adapted to cooler climates.

 Native to the mountains of Europe.
 Known for their tightly packed rosettes of fleshy, evergreen leaves...

 Similar to B. davidii, but smaller in all its parts.
 Fast growth to just 3–5 ft. tall a...

 Grows to 20–35 ft. tall and 25–40 ft. wide.
 Open branching, giving slight shade.
 Leaves ar...